The Montgomery County Council is about to subsidize wireless companies instead of protecting public health.

 But now the Montgomery County Council is moving full steam ahead on implementing their new zoning law for 5G cell towers as if this historic court ruling in the interest of public safety did not even happen.

-On Tuesday, January 25th the Council is set to vote on measures (hearing rules and fees) related to the 5G rollout.
-The two resolutions before the council are a gift to wireless companies because they set industry friendly fees that do not take into account legal exposure and costs over the long-term.
+This Tuesday, January 25th the Council is set to vote on measures (hearing rules and fees) related to the 5G rollout.
+The two resolutions before the Council are a complete gift to wireless companies because they set industry friendly fees that do not take into account legal exposure and costs over the long-term.
 ZTA 19-07 removes most hearings for a “short” cell tower in front of our homes and the resolutions further restrict residents' ability to have a voice in the few cases where hearings are allowed.
-We, the taxpayers, would get the short end of the stick.
-Our children would pay the ultimate price.
+We, the taxpayers, would get the real short end of the stick and our children would end up paying the ultimate price.

-Montgomery County residents must demand that council members vote no on these Telecom friendly measures and PAUSE the ZTA-19-04 that they prematurely passed.
+Montgomery County residents must demand that council members vote no on these Telecom cost-absolving measures and PAUSE the ZTA-19-07 that they prematurely passed.
 The Council needs to go back to the drawing board and set responsible rules for cell towers in our neighborhoods.

 Montgomery County residents have a right to have valid up-to-date safety limits and protections be in place before our communities are blanketed with this new untested technology (5G).

 Let your voice be heard.
-Join our letter writing campaign to the Council.
+Call or join our letter writing campaign to the Council.

 (0) comments